Orang Kanaq: Lifelihood

 The total area of land allocated for the settlement of Kanaq people is 27.92 hectares, namely, the village occupies only 0.6 hectares.
 The rest of the territory are used by the people to plant their crops, although the land is not fertile here.
 They grow cassava, sweet potatoes, yams, and most of these products are consumed in the same place.

 In the past, the Orang Kanaq were slave workers tapping trees in rubber plantations.
 The government has repeatedly tried to attract Kanaq people, like other Orang Asli tribes, to produce plantation crops.
 At first, a small rubber plantation was created with an area of 3.02 hectares, in which each family received four rows of trees.
 But the Kanaq people did not show any interest in rubber tapping.
-The trees left growing without supervision, and eventually they were abandoned and infested with wild deers.
+The trees left growing without supervision, and eventually they were abandoned and infested with wild deer.
 In such condition was the plantation in 1964.
 Subsequently, the Kanaq people gave it to the local Chinese people.
 In 1983, the state company of Federal Land Consolidation and Rehabilitation Authority (FELCRA) started planting oil palm in an area of 24.74 hectares of plantation.
 The project was attended by 12 Kanaq families.
 Their income could be bigger if they worked on the plantation themselves.
 However, the tribe traditionally does not show any entrepreneurial initiative.
 Today, one of their main sources of income comes from their work in oil palm plantation managed by FELCRA.

 The desire to get money from time to time prompts Kanaq men to get hired to work on neighbouring private plantations, logging companies, and state land projects.
 However, hired labour did not become a permanent occupation for them.
 There are situations when they abandon their work without notice, for example, during the season of maturation of fruits in the jungle.
 On the other hand, business employers are not always honest in their relations with the Kanaq people, where the money they earn is either not paid on time or not fully paid.

 They are also lagging behind in modern technology and education and are still working as labourers in rubber and shrub plantations.